 Nostalgia in marketing offers a chance of actually elevating the mental state of your targeted market, as well as selling your product or service.
 This is a definite win-win.

 Do you remember the Gap Khakis campaign back in the 1990s?
 Their target audience was teenagers, the youngest generation that had spending money.

 For marketing purposes, any person born in the last sixty years are assigned to one of three groups, these are:

 Generation Y (AKA Millennials or Echo Baby Boomers): Born 1981-1996

 Now that you know that Generation Y and baby boomers have a lot in common and share similar values.
 The Gap, in their campaign marketing efforts, was brilliant.
 They blurred some lines and put music that appealed to young Generation Y who would have been in their teens in the late 1990s and are a carbon copy of their baby boomer parents.
 The campaign was successful!
 The commercials have even won awards and the attention of celebrities.
 So to all marketers, if you use the correct type of nostalgia in marketing, you can appeal to all three generations!

-For your viewing pleasure, here are some of the commercials from the Gap marketing campaign.
+For your viewing pleasure, here is that swing khakis commercial from the Gap marketing campaign.